The New York State sexual harassment law takes effect on October 9, 2018.

 Syntrio is ready, are you?

 In 2018 New York State and New York City passed sweeping legislation requiring all employees to be trained annually on the prevention of sexual harassment in the workplace.
 In a unique act, both the City and State of New York passed separate laws that require comprehensive sexual harassment training to take place in workplaces across the state.

-The New York State sexual harassment law takes effect on October 9, 2018, and draft materials promulgated by the New York Human Rights Association require employees to be trained by January 1, 2019.
-The New York City law requires that employees be trained by April 1, 2019, but we recommend training your employees by January 1.
+The New York State sexual harassment law takes effect on October 9, 2018, and draft materials promulgated by the New York Human Rights Association require employees to be trained by October 9, 2019.
+The New York City law requires that employees be trained by April 1, 2020.

 Syntrio in preparation for this new law has developed New York Sexual Harassment training courses for both managers and non-managerial employees.